-And since this Valentine’s Day my kids will be able to pass out cards to friends and classmates again, I wanted to make sure they got to do something fun and creative!
 We get together as a family and make crafts for every holiday, and this Valentine’s is no different.
-So I announced we were about to go on a mission to make DIY Valentine’s Day crafts for Cupid.
+This is one of our favorite Valentine’s Day crafts to make year after year.
+To my youngest, I announced we were about to go on a mission to make DIY Valentine’s Day crafts for Cupid.
+(My older kids know the drill!)
 It was up to us to locate the best sticks and twigs our neighborhood had to offer.
 With a little glitter and glue, we were going to turn the twigs into Cupid’s arrows!

 In Roman mythology, Cupid is the son of Venus, the goddess of love and beauty.
 He’s often depicted with a bow and arrows to pierce hearts and cast a spell of love.